mingoes/small_test/README.md

 For the stack I decided for a simple webpack and babel setup together with highcarts, lodash and papa parse (for csv).

+## How to view

+The best way is to setup the project (easily) and push the buttons to see everything in action.
+For just code review the best place to start is in the index.js (most code is there).
+Because I used good (builtin) libraries there are not so many lines of code.

 ## Setup

 Setup is simple by doing: